Abish4i/TSF-GRIP/Task 1 - Prediction using Supervised ML/README.md

 # Internship-Task 1
-First task of internship with The Sparks Foundation i.e GRIP **(Graduate Rotational Internship Program)
+First task of internship with The Sparks Foundation **Graduate Rotational Internship Program (GRIP)

 ## Prediction using Supervised ML